-Before my wife and I had kids, our travel concerns were primarily based around where we wanted to go and how cheap we could get there.
+Before my wife and I had kids, our travel concerns were primarily based on where we wanted to go and how cheap we could get there.

 Sure, we wanted to be covered in the case of trip cancellation or something along those lines, but that is something that can often be covered by a credit card or even a generous customer service agent.